loighic/loighic.github.io/_pages/macro/pt3b/fed_1.md

 </table>

-###### A 12% reserve requirement
+##### Raising the reserve requirement {#tight_reserves}

-Starting with this balance sheet again, if the Fed **raises the reserve requirement** to 12 percent, then the bank will suddenly not be holding enough in reserve.
-(It now needs to have $1,200 in its reserve.)
+Starting with this balance sheet again, if the Fed **raises the reserve requirement to 12%**, then the bank will suddenly not be holding enough in reserve.
+It now needs to have $1,200 in its reserve.

 <table class="styled-table">
 <thead>